5 Big Benefits of Employee Retention

 2. Save Hiring Costs and Resources

 Another of the benefits of employee retention?
 Reduced costs.
-One survey found that companies spend an average of 21% of a departing employee’s salary identifying a replacement – more if the employee has specialized skills.
+Companies spend an average of 33% of a departing employee’s salary identifying a replacement – more if the employee has specialized skills.
 There are also indirect savings you can gain from employee retention.
 Like resources allocated for purposes other than sourcing candidates and training new hires, and avoiding compensation costs associated with overtime pay for workers doing double duty or new hire bonuses for salaried employees.

 3. Ease Training Requirements